Drake & Josh: Online videos

-Cancelled revival
+Possible revival

 In March 2019, Bell announced that he and Peck were working on a Drake & Josh revival that would feature both of them reprising their roles.
 The proposed project would have featured similar characters and scenarios in a more adult, comedic way.
 At the time, Bell and Peck were in discussions with several networks about the project.

-However, in October 2021, it was reported that the revival had been cancelled, as a result of production delays and Bell's guilty plea to charges of attempted child endangerment.
+In October 2021, it was reported that the original proposed revival had been cancelled, as a result of production delays and Bell's guilty plea to his recent criminal charges.

 In March 2022, Bell and his wife Janet stated that the reboot show they had pitched would be called Josh & Drake.
 Ultimately, the idea was shelved due to creative differences.
 The show's script was said to have been written by Peck.
 Janet stated, "Josh wrote Drake as a failed musician and Josh wrote himself as a real estate agent.
 OK, that's fine, but Drake is a musician in real life, so it wouldn't make sense."
 Bell added, "I just asked him to change a couple things and he couldn't and my wife wouldn't let me do it."

-In July 2022, while on press for his memoir "Happy People Are Annoying", Josh Peck revealed on an online interview with the YouTube channel "Life stories By Goalcast", that Drake and his wife Janet's accusations blaming him for the reboot being cancelled were entirely false, and that the real reason why the reboot got cancelled was because of creative differences, and the fact that he felt uncomfortable working with Drake Bell, due to his criminal record.
-He also revealed that they were never friends in real life, confirming that the two went 8 years without seeing or speaking to each other following the show's conclusion."